okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authorization-servers/index.md

 **Notes:**

   * Apps created on `/api/v1/apps` default to `consent_method=TRUSTED`, while those created on `/api/v1/clients` default to `consent_method=REQUIRED`.
-  * If you request a scope that requires consent while using the `client_credentials` flow, an error is returned.
+  * If you request a Scope that requires consent while using the `client_credentials` flow, an error is returned.
 Because there is no user, no consent can be given.
   * If the `prompt` value is set to `NONE`, but the `consent_method` and the `consent` values are set to `REQUIRED`, then an error occurs.
   * The scope name must only contain printable ASCII except for spaces, double quotes, and backslashes.
 It also must not start with `okta.` or `okta:` and must not be only `okta` or `*`.